isabelmonge/data-harvesting/README.md

    ```bash
    docker run -d -p 4449:4444 --name selenium_firefox selenium/standalone-firefox:3.141.59
    ```
    **Note for Mac users with Apple Silicon (M1/M2/M3):** You may see a warning about platform mismatch (amd64 vs arm64).
-This is normal, and the container should still work properly through emulation.
+This is normal, and the container should still work properly.

 3. **Verify the container is running:**
    ```bash
    docker ps
    ```
    You should see a container named `selenium_firefox` in the list.

----

 ### Step 2: Set up R environment